Lizn-zn/Lizn-zn.github.io/index.md

 ## About Me

-I am a final-year Ph.D. student at the Department of Computer Science and Technology of Nanjing University, advised by Xiaoxing Ma and Jian Lü, and a member of the Institute of Computer Software.
+I am now a post-doc researcher at the Department of Computer Science and Technology of ETH Zürich, supervised by Zhendong Su.
+Before that, I get my Ph.D degree from Nanjing University, advised by Xiaoxing Ma and Jian Lü.
 Before that, I received my B.Sc. degree from the School of Mathematics at Southwest Jiaotong University and my M.Sc. degree from the Software Institute of Nanjing University.

-Address: Nanjing University, Nanjing, China <br>
+Address: CNB H 105, Universitatstrasse 6, 8092 Zurich <br>
-Email: lizn # smail.nju.edu.cn
+Email: zenan.li@inf.ethz.ch

 <br>